Click on a question to learn more about Michelle Oucharek-Deo!

 What do you do for self-care?

-Where is your favourite space to write?
+Where is your favorite space to write?

-My hidey-hole writing room | My favourite coffee shop for writing
+My writing room | My favorite coffee shop for writing

 Being a busy mom, I have had to figure out a way to write any where that I need to.
-From sitting in the car, to waiting at rugby practise and well everywhere in between.
+From sitting in the car, to waiting at rugby practice and well everywhere in between.
 I would say flexibility has had to be my dearest friend.

 What is next for you and your writing career?